As Pence names which astronauts will go to the moon, some see a political ploy

 A spokesman for the Biden transition team declined to comment.

-During the meeting, Pence read the names of the astronauts, a catalog of impressive over achievers, and a mix of veterans and rookies that he said represent NASA’s best and America’s future.
+During the meeting, Pence read the names of the astronauts, a catalogue of impressive overachievers, and a mix of veterans and rookies that he said represent NASA’s best and America’s future.
 Two — Victor Glover and Kate Rubins — are currently on the International Space Station.
 Another, Nicole Mann, is already assigned to another flight.
 Of the group, five astronauts were present at the Kennedy Space Center for the meeting, wearing their blue flight suits and protective masks, but said nothing.

 This was not a flight assignment.
 The astronauts still don’t know what missions they would fly on, if any, or when they would be.
 And the fact that there was such a large group made the announcement “virtually meaningless,” Reisman said.
 “This was a branding exercise more than anything else.”

-But he added that NASA Administrator Jim Bridenstine “has done a “great job of building excitement for Artemis and NASA in general.
+But he added that NASA Administrator Jim Bridenstine has done a “great job of building excitement for Artemis and NASA in general.
 And he should be commended for that.”

 That excitement includes international partners, Weeden said.
 “The Artemis program is generating a lot of excitement,” he said, especially from the international partners who have signed up to partner with NASA.
 “We’ve been contacted by several countries that are concerned that the Biden administration might cancel or disrupt programs they’ve already made commitments to.”